SyntaxError-JARS/assignments/project-0.md

 ### P-1 (Thursday May 5th 2022)

 -   [ ] Data persisted to the database
--   [ ] Able to show functional code for all three layers of your API
+-   [ ] Able to explain the functional code for all three layers of your API
 -   [ ] At least two endpoints available to hit through POSTMAN (1 GET & 1 POST)
 -   [ ] Code posted to github organization in the appropriate repository, with commit history.